dph01/lift-TBUtils/README.md

             </div>
           </div>
         </div>
-    The classes topbar, navbar-inner, fill and container are Bootstrap class for formatting the navigation bar.
+    The classes: topbar, navbar-inner, fill and container etc. are Bootstrap class for formatting the navigation bar.